DBN plans 20,000 credit facilities to SMEs in first year - Nigeria Today

 *To start lending in August

-Chief Executive Officer of DBN, Tony Okpanachi, told Reuters that the new development bank will lend to local commercial banks and microfinance institutions that will then make loans to small firms, helping boost economic growth and jobs.
+Chief Executive Officer of DBN, Tony Okpanachi, told Reuters that the new development bank will lend indirectly to the SMEs through local commercial banks and microfinance institutions.

-Okpanachi said the bank will grant loans of up to 12 years’ maturity, longer than usual for the West African country, to enable the financing of new projects that would not be viable with short-term funds and in dollars.

 The newly licensed bank has the Federal Government, African Development Bank (AfDB), European Investment Bank, World Bank and KfW of Germany as initial investors, with start-up capital of $1.3 billion.
-It aims to start lending in August.
+It plans to start lending in August, 2017.

 The post DBN plans 20,000 credit facilities to SMEs in first year appeared first on Vanguard News.